melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/README.md

 ## For artifact evaluators

-The evaluate this software artifact, please see the following
+To evaluate this software artifact, please see the following documents:
-documents:
 1. The [Getting-Started.md](Getting-Started.md) file has instructions on installing and testing the artifact to see that it can be run correctly on evaluators' computers.